 International adoption laws, international politics, travel bans and more may all influence which countries you’ll be able to adopt from.

 An internationally adopted child’s race and cultural heritage will always be an important part of who they are, so adoptive families should educate themselves about adopting transracially and internationally to embrace their child’s heritage.

-2. Which South Carolina International Adoption Professional Should You Adopt Through?
+Step 2: Decide Which South Carolina International Adoption Professional You Will Adopt Through

 International adoption agencies in South Carolina are licensed to complete adoptions within certain countries, and these authorizations will vary from one agency to the next.
 This is especially important if you have your heart set on adopting a child from a specific country, because not every international adoption agency in South Carolina will be able to complete an intercountry adoption there.

 Remember to work with a South Carolina international adoption agency that is Hague-accredited, even if you don’t plan on adopting from a Hague Convention country.
 You can also turn to online reviews to help you find an international adoption agency in SC that puts the needs of children above all else.

 Step 3: Complete the South Carolina International Adoption Home Study

 Even if you’re not adopting from a Hague country, your South Carolina home study provider will need to be licensed by Hague Convention standards.
 When working with any third-party home study professional, you should have your adoption agency confirm that they’ll work with that provider prior to beginning your home study.

 The international adoption home study process can take three months to complete, so it’s generally recommended to begin the process as soon as you can.